cloudsolver/aws-saa/IAM.md

 3. IAM Services Report
 4. IAM Security Advisor
 Answer: This is a tricky question because when the question is framed like a 'tool' you would want to pick IAM Securtiy Advisor thinking it is the IAM [Access Advisor](Access%20Advisor.md).
 However, that would be incorrect becauser there is no Security Advisor within IAM.
 There is a report that comes out of IAM i.e. [[CredentialsReport]] - but it is not a tool.
 Is it?
 Well, I guess that's the answer for this question.

+You can enable IAM **cross-account access** for all corporate IT administrators in each child account.

 #### References